zakimjz/zakimjz.github.io/pages/courses/mlib/capstone2.md

 **Due Date**: April 18th, before midnight

 This is a group assignment, comprising part II of the final/capstone project for the course.
-You'll be in the same group as for part I.
+You'll be in the same group as for part I. Each student must detail their role, as described below.

 In this part (II) of the assignment you will predict the full 3D coordinates for the protein backbone $C_\alpha$ atoms.
 It is thus a